You are here: Home » Interchanges

 Conventional, basic motorway-to-road connection.

-A modern hybrid between diamond and roundabout interchange.
+Halfway between a diamond and a roundabout interchange.

 The true British interchange.

 One way on and one way off: a fork in the road.

 Three levels of road, three roads connected, three ways to build it.